harshith1729/Medicine-Remainder-System/README.md

 HOW TO RUN?
 1) DOWNLOAD the code and extract on your Computer.
+2) DOWNLOAD VS CODE , NODE JS , MONGO DB COMMUNITY SERVER ON YOUR PC.
-2) Read the attached HOW TO RUN PDF
+3) Read the attached HOW TO RUN PDF